 PAD demands govt reject ICJ's role in temple dispute

-The People's Alliance for Democracy (PAD) Tuesday submitted a seven-point demand for the government to reject jurisdiction of the International Court of Justice in the border dispute with Cambodia.
+The People's Alliance for Democracy (PAD) yesterday submitted a seven point demand that the government reject the jurisdiction of the International Court of Justice in the border dispute with Cambodia.

-PAD spokesman Parnthep Puapongphan submitted the demand to Prime Minister Yingluck Shinawatra via the public service centre of the PM's Office permanent secretariat.
+PAD spokesman Parnthep Pourpongpan submitted the demand to Prime Minister Yingluck Shinawatra via the public service centre of the PM’s Office Permanent Secretariat.

-Parnthep said the government must clearly express its stand that it won't accept the ICJ's jurisdiction in the dispute between Thailand and Cambodia over a 4.6-square kilometre plot around Preah Vihear Temple.
+Parnthep said the government must clearly express its stand that it would not accept the ICJ’s jurisdiction in the dispute between Thailand and Cambodia over a 4.6-square kilometre plot around the Preah Vihear temple.

 Cambodia has asked the ICJ to interpret the 1962 ruling as to whether the ancient temple is located on Cambodian soil or not.
-Thailand and Cambodia are due to give verbal arguments at the ICJ in The Hague from April 15 to 19.
+Thailand and Cambodia are scheduled to provide oral arguments to the ICJ in The Hague from April 15 to 19.

 Parnthep said the government should reject the ICJ’s jurisdiction before April 15.

-The seven demands include that the government publicly reject the ICJ's authority to make a ruling, and to state that Thailand will not accept the ruling.
-The PAD is also demanding that the government point out that Thailand has not accepted the international court's jurisdiction since 1962.
+1. The government must announce that Thailand regards the ICJ has no authority to make the interpretation and Thailand will not accept the ruling.
+The government must point out that Thailand has not accepted the international court’s jurisdiction since 1962.

-Parnthep said the PAD demands were based on suggestions from Sompong Sujaritkul, the last Thai lawyer who defended the Preah Vihear case in 1962, who is still alive.
+He said the PAD’s demands were based on suggestions of Sompong Sujaritkul, the last Thai lawyer who defended the Preah Vihear case in 1962 and is still alive.

-Parnthep said if the government ignored the seven demands, it would be seen as collaborating with Cambodia to give away Thai sovereignty over the disputed area.
+Parnthep said if the government ignored the seven-point demand, it would be considered as collaborating with Cambodia to give away Thai sovereignty over the disputed area.

-He said that PAD would not join a planned rally by the Thai Patriots, another yellow-shirt group, on January 21.
-The Thai Patriots plan the rally to pressure the courts and military to act against the government for failing to defend Thai sovereignty over the land around Preah Vihear.
+He added that PAD would not join a planned rally of the Thai Patriots, another yellow-shirt group, on January 21.
+The Thai Patriots plan the rally to pressure the courts and the military to act against the government for failing to defend Thai sovereignty over the land around the Preah Vihear.